smiirl/smiirl-custom-samples/samples/php/countdown/README.md

 - MinutesToMidnight
 - hoursBeforeNewYearsEve

-url example for the number of jours befor new year's eve:
+url example for the number of days before new year's eve:
 `http://xxxx/countdown_json.php?example=hoursBeforeNewYearsEve`

 ## DateTime and Unit